If you can’t “people” for longer than a couple of hours at a time…

 - made extremely lumpy (or avant-garde?) clay works of art.

 - made countless numbers of friendship bracelets.
-Another side note: I once tried to go into the business of creating custom friendship bracelets in the second grade.
-You could choose all your colors and your specific design, and I would also come up with a unique name for each bracelet.
+Another side note: I once tried to go into business creating custom friendship bracelets in the second grade.
 Strangely enough, it never really took off…

 Now, I’m wishing I had pictures of all of our craftiness.
 They were such fun memories.